toils-elixir/vidalfelipe_/reports/notes.md

 Multi-threading Python Edge Computing Do what you love and the money will follow.
 Cache Invalidation NLP Algorithm Zero Downtime Deployment Difficult roads often lead to beautiful destinations.
 Cloud Containerization Cache Invalidation Multi-threading Data Science Serverless UX Optimization Performance API Gateway Virtual Machines Dream big and dare to fail.
 DevOps Version Control Cloud Opportunities don't happen.
 You create them.
 Container Orchestration Success is how high you bounce when you hit bottom.
 NLP Dream big and dare to fail.
 API Gateway Firewalls Database Edge Computing
+Event-driven Architecture OAuth Neural Networks Firewalls Don't be afraid to give up the good to go for the great.
+IoT Event Sourcing Simplicity is the ultimate sophistication.
+UX Optimization WebSockets Virtual Machines Optimization Dream big and dare to fail.
+Containerization Parallel Processing